Duel Masters: Black Soldiers

 The Black Soldiers are a group of duelists that are the opposite form of Hakuoh's White Soldiers.
 Most of the Black Soldiers consists of duelists that were unable to defeat Hakuoh when wanting to become a member of the White Soldiers.
 They entered the Battle Arena Tournament to beat all of its players.
-After the defeat of most of the Black Soldier, most of the unnamed members left the group when Yumama came into view.
-Besides its various unnamed members, among its known members are:
+After the defeat of most of the Black Soldier, most of the unnamed members left the group.